microsoftgraph/microsoft-graph-docs-contrib/concepts/social-intel-concept-overview.md

 # Overview of social intelligence and analytics in Microsoft Graph

-{1-2 sentences about the value of this feature/service to its target customers.} {This topic is meant to include both insights doc-focused API, and people API.}
+The people API and insights API in Microsoft Graph let you leverage relevant people and document data about a user, and build smarter apps.

+The people API returns persons that are ordered by relevance to a user, and come from the user's contacts, social networks, organization directory, and recent communications on email and Skype.
+This is particularly useful in people-picking scenarios.

-Based on advanced analytics and machine learning, the Insights APIs provide the most relevant files you need throughout your workday.
-The APIs power Office 365 experiences you are familiar with, like Office Delve, SharePoint Home, the Discover view in OneDrive for Business, and the Outlook Web App.
+The insights API uses advanced analytics and machine learning to provide the most relevant files you need throughout your workday.
+The API powers Office 365 experiences that you are familiar with, including Office Delve, SharePoint Home, the Discover view in OneDrive for Business, and Outlook on the web.

-## Why integrate with Microsoft Graph social intelligence and analytics?
+## Why integrate with people data in Microsoft Graph

 {<=1.5 pages of value proposition for developers.}

-The People API and insights API in Microsoft Graph enable you to leverage relevant people and document data about a user and build smarter apps.

  {Here we can have People API-specific value prop section}

-### People API

-The People API returns people that are ordered by relevance to a user, based on the user's contacts, social networks, organization directory, and recent communications on email and Skype.
-This is particularly useful in people-picking scenarios.

-...

-### Insights API (preview)

-The Insights APIs build on advanced analytics and machine learning to always surface the most relevant files to users.
+### Why integrate with document-based insights in Microsoft Graph (preview)

 #### Use intelligence to improve collaboration